systemslab/popper-paper/paper/paper.md

 The output can be in any format (CSVs, HDF, NetCDF, etc.), as long as it is versioned and referenced.
-An important component of the experiment logic is that it should assert the original assumptions made about environment (a `setup.yml` file in the example), for example, the operating system version (if the experiment assumes one).
+An important component of the experiment logic is that it should assert the original assumptions made about the environment (a `setup.yml` file in the example), for example, the operating system version (if the experiment assumes one).
-Also, it's important to parametrize the experiment explicitly (e.g.
+Also, it is important to parametrize the experiment explicitly (e.g.
-`vars.yml`), so that readers can quickly get an idea of what's the parameter space of the experiment and what they can modify in order to obtain different results.
-One common practice we follow is to place in every figure's caption a `[source]` link that points to the URL of the corresponding post-processing script in the version control web interface (e.g. GitHub[^github-ipy]).
+`vars.yml`), so that readers can quickly get an idea of what is the parameter space of the experiment and what they can modify in order to obtain different results.
+One common practice we follow is to place in the caption of every figure a `[source]` link that points to the URL of the corresponding post-processing script in the version control web interface (e.g. GitHub[^github-ipy]).

 [^github-ipy]: GitHub has the ability to render Jupyter notebooks on